 Fear, insecurities, and questions start to plague your mind.
 What if they’ve had an accident and are in a hospital right now?
 Maybe they’ve lost their phone.
 Did you do something to hurt them?
 Is it you who pushed them away?

-Maybe they’re swamped with work and will call you back as soon as they can.
+Maybe they’re swamped with work and will call you back as soon as possible.
 You keep checking your phone and get restless.
-The worst thing about ghosting is you can’t get answers to any of your questions, and there’s no closure.
+Often when it comes to ghosting, you can’t get answers to any of your questions, and there’s no closure.

-You need to process this, but the one person who could’ve helped you is ignoring your calls.
+You may need to process the uncertainty, but the one person who could’ve given you clarity is ignoring your calls.
 It makes you feel helpless and broken.
 However, no matter how broken you feel, you need to deal with being ghosted and move on.
-Here’s how to get over your ghosting breakup.
+Here’s what to do when someone is ghosting you.

 Accept that even though you deserve an explanation and closure, the person you were with doesn’t have the courage or empathy to give you one.
 Remember that ghosting has nothing to do with the ghosted and everything to do with the ghoster.